Bil372Project/372_071_Edulity/mini-world-assumption.md

 Each SCHEDULE has a group of courses with a specific start and end dates.

-Each TEACHING_STUFF has a specialization and office number.
+Each TEACHING_STAFF has a specialization and office number.

 TEACHERs have a schedule that consists of the courses they give, can assign homeworks and announcements to their classes and mark the students as “absent” for that day.
 Teachers can update the grade and absenteeism information of the students whom they are related to.